spring-media/adsolutions-implementationReference/publisher-amp-reference.md

 If you have some question don't hesitate to contact us:

-__Gertrud Kolb__

-  Head of AdSolutions
-  Corporate Digital Platforms

-  Tel: +49 30 2591 72504
-  gertrud.kolb@spring-media.de

 __Carlos Bracho__

-  Senior Ad Technology Lead
+  Head of Ad Technology
-  Corporate Digital Platforms
+  SPRING Axel Springer Digital News Media GmbH & Co.
+KG

   Tel: +49 30 2591 76784
   Mobile: +49 151 44619807